Aura Parental Controls Review 2024: Are They Worth It?

 Overall, the content filtering is pretty good.
 It was easy to use, there were a lot of categories for website filtering, and the app blocking worked well.

-Time Limits for Apps and Sites
+Time Limits for Apps & Sites — Customizable & Effective

 You can set time limits for your child’s internet use and for specific sites and apps.
 For example, the app lets you set a 3-hour daily limit for your child’s overall screen time, a 1-hour limit on video games, and a 1-hour limit for the YouTube app.

-Aura Parental Controls Features
+Aura Parental Controls Features — A Decent Number of Tools

 It’s pretty customizable and can be done right from the Family section on your phone.
 Just tap on your kid’s account and scroll down until you see the option.